adaptlearning/jquery.onscreen/README.md

 percentFromBottom: Percentage offset of bottom from window bottom by window height
 percentFromRight: Percentage offset of right from window right by window width
 percentInview: Percentage area inview compared to the total possible inview area
-percentInviewHorizonal: Percentage horizonally inview compared to the total possible inview horizonally
+percentInviewHorizontal: Percentage horizonally inview compared to the total possible inview horizonally
 percentInviewVertical: Percentage vertically inview compared to the total possible inview vertically
 uniqueMeasurementId: Unique measurement Id